Skip to main content

 Origins

-NALFO was an outgrowth of another organization, the Western States Legislative Fiscal Officers Association (WSLFOA), according to long time NALFO member and former NCSL Staff Chairman, Dale Cattanach of Wisconsin.
-WSLFOA was formed in 1967 in Phoenix, Arizona to provide a forum for the exchange of ideas between Western Fiscal Officers.
+NALFO was an outgrowth of another organization, the Western States Legislative Fiscal Officers Association, according to long time NALFO member and former NCSL Staff Chairman, Dale Cattanach of Wisconsin.
+That organization was formed in 1967 in Phoenix to provide a forum for the exchange of ideas among Western fiscal officers.

-Fiscal Officers from several western states participated in the creation of WSLFOA.
-These included Maralyn Budke of New Mexico, Joe Kyle of Colorado, Tom Keel of Texas, and Leo Memmott of Utah.
-This organization was run informally with each president of the organization providing the staff and secretarial support during his or her term of office.
+Fiscal officers from several western states participated in its creation, including Maralyn Budke of New Mexico, Joe Kyle of Colorado, Tom Keel of Texas and Leo Memmott of Utah.
+This organization was run informally with each president of the organization providing the staff and secretarial support during their term of office.

-Over the next few years the annual meeting of the WSLFOA association were attended by fiscal officers from the Midwest region and these fiscal officers decided to create a Midwestern Legislative Fiscal Officers Association.
+Over the next few years, the association's annual meeting was attended by fiscal officers from the Midwest region and these fiscal officers decided to create a Midwestern Legislative Fiscal Officers Association.
 These members included Eugene Farnum of Michigan and Dale Cattanach of Wisconsin.

 Development of a regional organization of legislative fiscal officers in the southern states grew along different lines.
-Traditionally, the southern fiscal officers have met as a group with the Fiscal Affairs and Government Operations group of the Southern Legislative Conference.
-This group differs significantly from the other regional organizations in that it is a group that consists of both staff members and legislators.
+Traditionally, the southern fiscal officers have met as a group with the Fiscal Affairs and Government Operations group of the Council of State Governments Southern Legislative Conference.
+This group differs significantly from the other regional organizations in that it consists of both staff members and legislators.

 Creation of a National Organization

-On September 21, 1976, at NCSL's Annual Meeting in Kansas City , Missouri, formal discussions about the creation of a national legislative fiscal officer's organization took place.
+On Sept.
+21, 1976, at NCSL's Annual Meeting in Kansas City, Mo., formal discussions about the creation of a national legislative fiscal officer's organization took place.
 Dale Cattanach, fiscal officer from Wisconsin, presided over that meeting.

 Discussions centered around several issues.
 Should a national organization be created?
-Should such an organization be formally affiliated with the National Conference of State Legislatures as a staff section?
+Should such an organization be formally affiliated with NCSL as a staff section?
 What relationship would the regional organizations have to the new national organization?
 And should the national organization be involved in taking positions on public policy?

-Most participants were in agreement on the first issue of whether a national organization should be formed.
+Most participants agreed that a national organization should be formed.
 Some participants such as Jim Oliver of Texas, however, felt that formal creation of a national organization was unnecessary.
-Mr. Oliver stated that he and the director of the Legislative Budget Board in Texas, Tom Keel, felt that the fiscal officer's relationship with NCSL was sufficient to insure adequate training and information exchange.
+Oliver stated that he and the director of the Legislative Budget Board in Texas, Tom Keel, felt that the fiscal officer's relationship with NCSL was sufficient to insure adequate training and information exchange.

 Some participants, such as Ralph Caruso of Connecticut, supported the concept of a national organization only if it was affiliated with NCSL.
 There was significant support for this idea at the meeting.
 Among the arguments for affiliating with NCSL were: